the-argus/rit-gdc-talks/from_scratch.md

 ## Thesis

 The point of this talk is that making games from scratch will make you a better programmer.
-It will give you more tools in your toolbelt and open your eyes to how games are made in AAA studios.
+It will give you more tools in your toolbelt and free you from engine vendor lock-in.

-Note: And maybe you'll learn to ROMhack along the way.
-Or make games for an old console.
+Note: making your own engine will teach you *every* engine

 ---